plentymarkets/plugin-elastic-export-cdiscount-com/meta/documents/user_guide_en.md

 ## Registering with Cdiscount.com

 Items are sold on the market Cdiscount.
-For further information about this market, refer to the Setting up Cdiscount page of the manual.
+For further information about this market, refer to the [Setting up cdiscount](https://www.plentymarkets.eu/handbuch/multi-channel/cdiscount/) page of the manual.

 ## Setting up the data format CdiscountCOM-Plugin in plentymarkets